MicrosoftDocs/power-platform/power-platform/admin/customer-managed-key.md

    - Enable **Purge Protection**
    - Key type: RSA
    - Key size: 2048
-1. Copy down the key vault URL and the encryption key URL to be used for creating the enterprise policy.
+1. Copy the key vault URL and the encryption key URL to be used for creating the enterprise policy.

    > [!NOTE]
    > Once you've added a private endpoint to your key vault or disabled the public access network, you won’t be able to see the key unless you have the appropriate permission.